-The Student Travel Fellowship application window is now closed.
+The ARVO Student Travel Fellowship application window will open on February 20, 2019.

 In an effort to promote its research aims and support young researchers, the American Academy of Optometry and the American Academy of Optometry Foundation provide student travel fellowships.
 These fellowships are designed to encourage optometry students to attend key national meetings and exchange scientific ideas and research.